|HEAD OF CRICKET|

 St Lawrence College currently fields ten boys' teams and seven girls' teams.
 All pupils are given the opportunity to play cricket and to represent the school.

 In the junior age groups, pupils are coached in the basic skills of batting, bowling and fielding.
 There is an emphasis on executing simple skills well and on learning how to read and understand the game.
 Agility, balance, co-ordination and speed are seen as fundamental attributes to be developed.

 As pupils move up the school they develop their knowledge and understanding of the game, coaching sessions become more demanding, and they have a wider experience of playing matches.
 Pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines all year round.
 Within the very established cricket set-up, we have a Cricket Academy, girls' cricket training, twilight nets, a comprehensive winter training programme, a Junior Development Programme, a Sports Excellence Programme as well as the opportunity for one on ones with our coaches.

-We often have county youth cricketers at every age and currently have two pupils who are in the Kent CCC Emerging Players Programme.
-Current pupil Kalea Moore represented Kent CCC Ladies 1st XI last season and was part of the 2019 winning County Championship side who lifted the cup at the Kent CCC Spitfire Ground in May 2019.
+We often have county youth cricketers at every age and currently have one pupil who is in the Kent CCC Emerging Players Programme.
+Current pupil Kalea Moore regularly represents Kent CCC Ladies 1st XI and was part of the 2019 winning County Championship side who lifted the cup at the Kent CCC Spitfire Ground in May 2019.
 We are lucky to have a great coaching team which includes ex Kent CCC, Gloucester CCC and England Cricketer, Geraint Jones MBE.